GRarer/boop/README.md

 ## Style Checking

-Navigate to either the frontend or backend directory and run `npm run lint` to run the eslint style checker on that package.
+Navigate to either the frontend, backend, or core directory and run `npm run lint` to run the eslint style checker on that package.
 Some formatting issues can be automatically fixed with `npm run lint -- --fix`.
 In addition to ensuring consistent formatting, the linter will warn about code that may lead to errors or unintentional behavior, such as misused promises.
+You can also use the `lint.sh` shell script to run linters on all three modules.

 You may want use the `.editorconfig` file to ensure that your editor or IDE uses 2-space indentation, removes trailing whitespace, etc. For Visual Studio Code, this requires installing